RudreshVeerkhare/Rheidos/docs/houdini.md

 ## Explanation (help me understand why)

+### Why HDAs and OTL files exist

+HDAs package a node's UI, scripts, and defaults into a reusable Houdini node type.
+The `.otl` file is an asset library that Houdini scans to register those node types.
+This removes manual Python SOP setup and guarantees the expected parameter names.

+### What geometry is required

+The HDA itself does not require any fixed attributes.
+The runtime expects point positions `P` (always present in Houdini geometry) and, when `publish_geometry_minimal` is used, triangle topology.
+Any other attributes are only required if your script reads or writes them.

+### Why triangles are required right now

+The compute bridge publishes `geo.triangles` as explicit topology for downstream compute nodes.
+That keeps the data contract clear and avoids hidden triangulation.

 ### Why GeometryIO is bulk and owner-based

 Houdini geometry is naturally segmented by owner (point, prim, vertex, detail).
 Using